tucaz/awesome-cli/README.md

-# awesome-cli
+# Introduction

-CLI for Awesome framework for CM
+Awesome CLI is a command line utility to interact and scaffold [Awesome](https://github.com/Allsteel/awesome) objects.  for